-The best time to harvest seeds
+When is the best time to harvest the seeds?

 Choose a dry and sunny day for the task.
 You don’t want any moisture on your seeds.

 How to harvest seeds

 It’s more a matter of where you harvest seeds rather than how.
 The best practice is to choose your healthiest best-growing plants to ensure strong virile seeds.
 This cultivation will provide your garden with better and better plants each year.

 As for the collection itself, the process is quite simple: